What Is Mirror Trading?

 Classically defined, mirror trading means choosing an algorithmic strategy that copies or “mirrors” a historically successful Forex investment strategy.
 The trading strategy algorithm you choose depends on your risk tolerance, investment goals, desired currencies, and so forth.
 Essentially, when the buying or selling conditions match the conditions in the strategy chosen, a new buy or sell is posted.

 What Does It Really Mean to Mirror Trade?

 At a Raging Bull conference last week, there was a very active discussion on mirroring and what it really means and whether you should do it.

 The strategy: Work smarter, not harder, and play to your strengths.
 To me, this means taking advantage of some of the many ways that you can make other people’s research work for you.

-But I can stick with an options play, so I have been taking her alerts and looking at the options on her trades; if the setup makes sense given the available options, I’m in.
+But I can stick with an options play, so I have been taking her alerts and looking at the options on her trades.
+If the setup makes sense given the available options, I’m in.
 (Petra doesn’t trade options.)

+I was able to make the strategy my own using research on the trades I wanted to mirror plus my own trading style.
 Is there more to it than that?
 Sure, but I’ll give more details of the strategy some other time; for now, what I have loved about this is that I have leveraged someone else’s work to generate great ideas that can be translated and traded in my style.

 The moral of the story: Don’t worry about whether your strategy is mirroring or if it looks like mirroring.
 Don’t care about how it’s labeled or what you call it.
-Worry about how it works for you; that’s all that matters.
+Worry about how it works for you.
+That’s all that matters.